rachel-r-han/rachel-r-han.github.io/fieldwork-archive.md

 Monumentality can elevate the past beyond reach.
 Simplicity can reduce distance.
 Participation can transform memory into lived practice.
 Even neglect alters perception, making absence visible.

 Through repeated visits, I realized that emotional distance is not determined solely by historical importance.
 It is constructed — physically and symbolically — through space.

+## I. Narrative Structure & Affective Direction

+### How Exhibition Narratives Guide Emotional Response
+If spatial scale shapes emotional distance, narrative structure shapes emotional direction.
+ Historical sites do not simply present facts; they organize meaning.
+Through curatorial design, interpretive framing, and storytelling strategies, exhibitions guide visitors toward particular emotional responses.During my field visits, I began to notice that different narrative models produce distinct affective experiences.
+Some clarify meaning and direct admiration.
+Others suspend judgment.
+Still others allow emotion to grow gradually through local continuity or personal projection.

+### 1. State-Centered Narrative
+#### Heroic Focus, Clear Meaning, Directed Emotion
+At the tomb of Zhang Qian in Hanzhong and the Gaoling Mausoleum of Cao Cao in Anyang, both developed under government leadership, narrative clarity is unmistakable.
+Zhang Qian is officially commemorated as the pioneer who opened routes to the Western Regions.
+His perseverance, diplomatic endurance, and long-term political and economic impact are emphasized throughout the site.
+When I visited on a rainy afternoon shortly before closing time, the gardens, exhibition halls, and courtyards felt immersive and unified.
+The atmosphere did not invite ambiguity; it encouraged admiration.
+The narrative direction was clear: Zhang Qian represents national vision and resilience.
+The Gaoling Mausoleum of Cao Cao presents a more complex figure.
+Historically controversial, Cao Cao occupies an ambiguous moral position in popular memory.
+Yet the newly constructed, solemn site reflects a measured and official stance.
+The broad layout, orderly exhibitions, and emphasis on archaeological discovery suggest institutional authority.
+I sensed an effort not to romanticize or condemn, but to stabilize historical interpretation.
+Even here, emotional direction is carefully calibrated.
+In both cases, the state-centered model frames collective memory through structured meaning.
+Emotional response is guided rather than left open.
+Visitors are positioned within a shared national narrative.

+### 2. Academic Narrative

+#### Knowledge-Centered, Structured Context, Suspended Emotion
+A different experience emerges at the Erlitou Site in Henan and the Stele Forest Museum in Xi’an.
+These spaces prioritize archaeological data, historical chronology, and textual explanation.
+Exhibitions emphasize stratigraphy, artifact classification, and scholarly debate.
+The visual experience is comparatively restrained.
+Emotional impact does not arise immediately from atmosphere but from intellectual engagement.
+At Erlitou, I found that my understanding depended heavily on explanatory panels and guided interpretation.
+Without context, the remains appear fragmentary.
+Similarly, at the Stele Forest Museum, rows of inscribed stone tablets require patient reading.
+The space does not guide visitors toward admiration or sorrow; it suspends emotional direction in favor of knowledge acquisition.
+In these academic narrative environments, affect is deferred.
+Emotion emerges gradually through comprehension rather than through dramatic presentation.
+The visitor becomes a learner before becoming an admirer.

+### 3. Family or Local Narrative

+#### Personal Focus, Sustained Emotion, Meaning Through Continuity

+The tomb of Zhou Yu in Lujiang, Anhui, presents yet another narrative structure.
+Although the tomb is widely believed to be a symbolic burial site, it is carefully preserved and regularly maintained.
+Surrounding commercial streets and modern entertainment venues create a striking contrast.
+Just outside the walls, noise and activity dominate.
+Inside, the Huizhou-style courtyards remain quiet and orderly.
+I have visited Zhou Yu’s tomb four times.
+Each time, I noticed careful restoration and a consistent atmosphere of respect.
+The site includes a small archive of family history and local documentation, where I once purchased a detailed regional gazetteer and a biography of Zhou Yu.
+Here, meaning is not imposed through monumental design but sustained through local remembrance.
+The narrative is personal rather than national.
+Emotion grows through repetition, familiarity, and community care.
+Instead of directing a single interpretation, the space allows admiration to deepen through continuity.

+### 4. Visitor-Centered Narrative

+#### Participatory Focus, Open Meaning, Emotion Through Projection

+At the Chibi Site Park and its historical museum, narrative shifts toward immersive participation.
+The exhibition uses multimedia technologies—interactive screens, panoramic projections, and sound effects—to recreate the famous Battle of Red Cliffs.
+Visitors engage directly with digital simulations and reconstructed battle scenes.
+Standing near the actual landscape associated with the event, and then entering an artificially intensified audiovisual environment, I felt as though the historical fire was momentarily reanimated.
+Here, emotion is not dictated solely by text panels or architectural solemnity.
+It is amplified through sensory immersion.
+Visitors project themselves into the narrative.
+Meaning remains open-ended but emotionally heightened.
+This visitor-centered model reflects contemporary museology, where engagement becomes central to historical experience.
+Participation itself becomes a mode of remembering.

+### Concluding Reflection

+Across these four narrative models—state-centered, academic, local, and participatory—I came to see that emotional direction is never accidental.
+It is shaped by curatorial intention, institutional authority, and the degree of interpretive openness.
+Some exhibitions clarify meaning and guide admiration.
+Others suspend emotion to foreground knowledge.
+Local memorials sustain feeling through continuity.
+Interactive spaces intensify emotion through projection.
+If spatial scale constructs distance, narrative structure guides orientation.
+Together, they determine not only how we see the past, but how we are invited to feel about it.